Maxjen/ArcECS/README.md

 ## Systems

 Systems are functions that are called for all entities that have the required set of components or exactly once if the function signature doesn't contain any entity specific data.
-Besides components a system can also request any resource, an`FArcEntityHandle` or the `FArcWorld`.
+Besides components a system can also request any resource, an`FArcEntityHandle` or the `FArcUniverse`.
 ```cpp
 // Position is required, Velocity is optional
 void TestSystem(FTestPosition& Position, FTestVelocity* Velocity, FArcRes<FTestDeltaTime> DeltaTime)